phonegap/phonegap-plugin-push/docs/API.md

 **Note:** like all plugins you must wait until you receive the [`deviceready`](https://cordova.apache.org/docs/en/5.4.0/cordova/events/events.deviceready.html) event before calling `PushNotification.init()`.

+**Note:** you will want to call `PushNotification.init()` each time your app starts.
+The remote push service can periodically reset your registration ID so this ensures you have the correct value.

 ### Returns

 - Instance of `PushNotification`.